ojacquemart/quarkus-realtime-db/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-Real Time Database is a project to expose live database changes.
+Real Time Database is a project to notice live database changes.

 This project exposes apis to configure a project and its collections.
 It relies on MongoDB.